helmetjs/hpkp/README.md

 [_Looking for a changelog?_](https://github.com/helmetjs/helmet/blob/master/HISTORY.md)

+**Usage of this header (and therefore this middleware) is not recommended.**

 Adds Public Key Pinning headers to Express/Connect applications.
 To learn more about HPKP, check out [the spec](https://tools.ietf.org/html/rfc7469), [the article on MDN](https://developer.mozilla.org/en-US/docs/Web/Security/Public_Key_Pinning), and [this tutorial](https://timtaubert.de/blog/2014/10/http-public-key-pinning-explained/).

 **Be very careful when deploying this**—you can easily misuse this header and cause problems.
-[Chrome intends to drop support for HPKP](https://github.com/helmetjs/hpkp/issues/14) citing risks of misuse.
+Chrome has dropped support for HPKP citing risks of misuse.

 Usage: